bmolnar91/workbook/module_advanced_enterprise_general.md

 Continuous deployment is an excellent way to accelerate the **feedback loop** with your customers and take pressure off the team as there isn't a _Release Day_ anymore.
 Developers can focus on building software, and they see their work go live minutes after they've finished working on it.

-> Continuous deployment is like continuous delivery, except that releases happen automatically.
+> Continuous deployment is like continuous delivery, except that **releases happen automatically**.

 **What you need (cost)**: